“Your present circumstances don’t determine where you can go; they merely determine where you start.”

 I am intensively trained in Dialectical Behavior Therapy (DBT) and provide DBT based individual, relationship, family and group therapies.

-Please see about additional training in the More About Me section.
+Please see my additional training in the More About Me section.
+If you are curious who I am as a person, check out my personal page.

 Current License: